sebastianjnuwu/CraftCourier/README.md

 ### ⚙️ config

+ See some explanations on how to configure the plugin on your server and then how to integrate it into your virtual store.

- <b>• Defining the mysql connection:</b> It is important to note that the mysql settings like tables and columns must be correct and linked in the backend (virtual store), fill in the settings correctly in `config.yml`
+ <strong>• Defining the mysql connection:</strong> It is important to note that the mysql settings like tables and columns must be correct and linked in the backend (virtual store), fill in the settings correctly in `config.yml`

  ```yml
  # MySql connection information